 The majority of our manufacturing and distribution facilities are in Mexico, China and other countries in Asia Pacific, Eastern and Western Europe, South America and Northern Africa.
 We also purchase raw materials and other supplies from many different countries around the world.
-For the year ended December 31, 2024, approximately 65% of our net revenue came from sales outside the U.S. International operations are subject to certain risks inherent in doing business globally, including:
+For the year ended December 31, 2025, approximately 64% of our net revenue came from sales outside the U.S. International operations are subject to certain risks inherent in doing business globally, including:

-- exposure to local economic, political and labor conditions;- unexpected changes in laws, regulations, economic and trade sanctions, trade or monetary or fiscal policy, including interest rates, foreign currency exchange rates and changes in the rate of inflation in the U.S. and other countries;- tariffs, quotas, customs and other import or export restrictions and other trade barriers;- expropriation and nationalization;- difficulty of enforcing agreements, collecting receivables and protecting assets through certain non-U.S. legal systems;- reduced technology, data or intellectual property protections;- limitations on repatriation of earnings;- withholding and other taxes on remittances and other payments by subsidiaries;- investment restrictions or requirements;- violence and civil unrest in local countries, including the conflict between Ukraine and Russia and the conflicts in the Middle East; and - compliance with the requirements of an increasing body of applicable anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and similar laws of various other countries.
+- exposure to local economic, political and labor conditions;- unexpected changes in laws, regulations, economic and trade sanctions, trade or monetary or fiscal policy, including interest rates - foreign currency exchange rates and changes in the rate of inflation in the U.S. and other countries;- tariffs, quotas, customs and other import or export restrictions and other trade barriers;- expropriation and nationalization;- difficulty of enforcing agreements, collecting receivables and protecting assets through certain non-U.S. legal systems;- reduced technology, data or intellectual property protections;- limitations on repatriation of earnings;- withholding and other taxes on remittances and other payments by subsidiaries;- investment restrictions or requirements;- violence and civil unrest in local countries, including the conflict between Ukraine and Russia and the conflicts in the Middle East; and - compliance with the requirements of an increasing body of applicable anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and similar laws of various other countries.

-Additionally, our global operations may also be adversely affected by political events, terrorist events and hostilities, complications due to natural, nuclear or other disasters or the spread of an infectious disease, virus or other widespread illness.
-For instance, effective January 1, 2024 and January 1, 2025, the government of Mexico implemented country-wide statutory minimum wage increases of 20% and 12%, respectively.
-Additionally, the government of Mexico has indicated it may implement other labor reforms, such as a bill to shorten the work week from 48 to 40 hours.
+For instance, the government of Mexico implemented country-wide statutory minimum wage increases of approximately 13% (5% in Northern Border Zone), 12% and 20%, effective January 1, 2026, 2025 and 2024, respectively.
+The government of Mexico has indicated it may implement other labor reforms, such as an initiative to shorten the work week from 48 to 40 hours, as early as January 1, 2027, through a gradual reduction of two hours per year.
+Labor costs have increased significantly in Mexico as a result of this and other labor reform initiatives, necessitating a strategic review of more cost-competitive jurisdictions and a greater acceleration in manufacturing automation.
 While management has implemented measures to mitigate the impact of these labor reforms on our cost structure, we cannot predict the ultimate future impact on our business.

-Existing free trade laws and regulations, such as the United States-Mexico-Canada Agreement, provide certain beneficial duties and tariffs for qualifying imports and exports, subject to compliance with the applicable classification and other requirements.
-Changes in laws or policies governing the terms of trade, and in particular increased trade restrictions, tariffs or taxes on imports from countries where we manufacture products, such as China and Mexico, could have a material adverse effect on our business and financial results.
-For example, in February 2025, the U.S. government imposed or threatened to impose new tariffs on imported products from Mexico, Canada and China.
-The impact of these tariffs is subject to a number of factors, including the effective date and duration of such tariffs, changes in the amount, scope and nature of the tariffs in the future, any retaliatory responses to such actions that the target countries may take and any mitigating actions that may become available.
-Despite recent trade negotiations between the U.S. and the Mexican, Canadian and Chinese governments, given the uncertainty regarding the scope and duration of any new tariffs, as well as the potential for additional tariffs or trade barriers by the U.S., Mexico, Canada, China or other countries, we can provide no assurance that any strategies we implement to mitigate the impact of such tariffs or other trade actions will be successful.
-In addition, in October 2022, the U.S. government imposed additional export control restrictions targeting the export, re-export or transfer of, among other products, certain advanced computing semiconductors, semiconductor manufacturing items and related technology to China, which could further disrupt supply chains and adversely impact our business.
+While the impacts to the Company resulting from these incremental tariffs were not significant during 2025, the future impact of any announced tariffs is subject to a number of factors, including the effective date and duration of such tariffs, changes in the amount, scope and nature of the tariffs in the future, any retaliatory responses to such actions that the target countries may take and any mitigating actions that may become available, and may be material to the Company.
+In addition, we are continuing to work with our customers and suppliers to mitigate the impact of these incremental tariffs on our results of operations.
+Despite recent trade negotiations and the potential for trade agreements between the U.S. and the Mexican, Canadian and Chinese governments, given the uncertainty regarding the scope and duration of any new tariffs and any associated retaliatory measures, as well as the potential for additional tariffs or trade barriers by the U.S., Mexico, Canada, China or other countries, we can provide no assurance that any strategies we implement to mitigate the impact of such tariffs or other trade actions will be successful.
 Management continues to monitor the volatile geopolitical environment to identify, quantify and assess proposed or threatened duties, taxes or other business restrictions which could adversely affect our business and financial results.

 Furthermore, the conflict between Ukraine and Russia, which began in February 2022, has had, and is expected to continue to have, negative economic impacts to both countries and to the European and global economies.
-In response to the conflict, the European Union ("the E.U."), the U.S. and other nations implemented broad economic sanctions against Russia.
+In response to the conflict, the European Union ("the E.U."), the U.S. and other governments implemented broad economic sanctions against Russia.
 These countries may impose further sanctions and take other actions as the situation continues.
 While the sanctions announced to date have not had a material adverse impact on us, any further sanctions imposed or actions taken by these countries, and any retaliatory measures by Russia in response, including restrictions on energy supplies from Russia to countries in the region and asset expropriations, could increase our costs, reduce our sales and earnings or otherwise have an adverse effect on our operations.

 Ukraine and Russia are significant global producers of raw materials used in our supply chain, including copper, aluminum, palladium and neon gases.
 Disruptions in the supply and volatility in the price of these materials and other inputs produced by Ukraine or Russia, including increased logistics costs and longer transit times, could adversely impact our business and results of operations.
 The conflict has also increased the possibility of cyberattacks occurring, which could either directly or indirectly impact our operations.
 Furthermore, the conflict has caused our customers to analyze their and their suppliers' continued presence in the region and future customer production plans in the region remain uncertain.